Buzzvil/buzzscreen-sdk-publisher/README_EN.md

 ## Folder instructions
 - **buzzscreen-sdk-core** : Essential SDK for integrating BuzzScreen.
 It doesn't include default lock screen feature provided by BuzzScreen (SimpleLockerActivity), meaning you may write a new code to customize lock screen.
-(Please refer to ["BuzzScreen SDK Integration Guideline-Advanced"] for more details)
+(Please refer to [ BuzzScreen SDK Integration Guideline-Advanced ](https://github.com/Buzzvil/buzzscreen-sdk-publisher/blob/master/ADVANCED-USAGE_EN.md) for more details)
 - **buzzscreen-sdk-full** : Full spec SDK buzzscreen-sdk-core which includes default locker feature (SimpleLockerActivity).
 SimpleLockerActivity is the default lock screen feature which has the basic functions provided by BuzzScreen.
 Please use this SDK if you don't need customized functions.
 - **buzzscreen-sample-basic** : BuzzScreen integration sample in the most basic format, integrating buzzscreen-sdk-full.
 - **buzzscreen-sample-custom** : BuzzScreen integration sample with customized lock screen, integrating buzzscreen-sdk-core.
 Please compare SimpleLockerActivity from buzzscreen-sdk-full with CustomLockerActivity from buzzscreen-sdk-core for further understanding.
 - **buzzscreen-sample-multi-process** : BuzzScreen integration aample that separates lock screen process from main process in order to increase the efficiency in memory usage.
-Please refer to ["BuzzScreen SDK Integration Guideline-Advanced"]
+Please refer to [ BuzzScreen SDK Integration Guideline-Advanced ](https://github.com/Buzzvil/buzzscreen-sdk-publisher/blob/master/ADVANCED-USAGE_EN.md)
 - **google-play-services_lib** : Google Play services library.
 Please refer to [ Google Play services library setting ](https://developers.google.com/android/guides/setup)